Unleashing the modern IT workforce: an antifragile model that supports community needs

 [Core] Service Delivery is one of UTO 2.1’s four cores.
 As explained above, it connects ASU community members through enterprise offerings.

 [Chapter] One chapter that develops and manages a portion of these offerings is Information Security.
-Given direction by a chapter lead, members of the Information Security chapter and service team bring their professional skills to bear on the aptly named Information Security Services portfolio that connects UTO and the university.
+Given direction by a chapter lead, members of the Information Security chapter and service team apply their professional skills to the aptly named Information Security Services portfolio, which connects UTO and the university.

 [Portfolio] Service Delivery portfolios are made up of related service “families;” in this case, services that are impacted by and benefit from Information Security.
 As you might expect, keeping the ASU community’s information safe is a very high priority.
-Therefore, the Information Security chapter is kept plugged in on cross-chapter portfolios, bringing a shared operational responsibility to UTO 2.1.
+Therefore, the Information Security chapter remains closely aligned with cross-chapter portfolios, fostering a shared operational responsibility for UTO 2.1.

 [Guild] Beyond this work, an individual from the Information Security chapter may participate in the Culture Weavers guild, a group of UTO family members who have self-organized to bring a positive work environment to UTO and beyond.

-This approach to collaborating opens up new and deep possibilities for innovation and breaks down the silos that have defined organizations for decades and beyond.
+This approach to collaboration opens up new and deep possibilities for innovation, breaking down the silos that have defined organizations for decades and beyond.

-For UTO Network Security Engineer Seth Gehring (pictured right), the presence of Guilds has been a game-
+For UTO Network Security Engineer Seth Gehring, the presence of Guilds has been a game-

 changer, providing him with new opportunities to upskill and explore the future of his career:

 “Through the Cloud Development and Consulting Guild, I reached out to an initiative leader who presented.
-With just a simple interest in the technologies that were happening, I am able to be a part of their initiative for Software Defined Networking here at ASU.
-UTO 2.1 granted me this freedom and has given me the agency to peak my own curiosity with something new that will accelerate my career.”
+With a simple interest in the technologies that were emerging, I was able to participate in their initiative for Software Defined Networking here at ASU.
+UTO 2.1 granted me this freedom and has given me the agency to pique my own curiosity with something new that will accelerate my career.”

 This kind of agility and upskilling is proving fruitful for community members across ASU.
-Senior Director for ASU Learning Enterprise Roger Kohler is another longtime partner of UTO.
-In reflecting on the shift to the new model, Kohler noted “UTO 2.1 is defined by folks 'stepping up'.
+Roger Kohler, Senior Director of the ASU Learning Enterprise, is another longtime partner of UTO.
+In reflecting on the shift to the new model, Kohler noted, “UTO 2.1 is defined by folks stepping up.
 On a number of Learning Enterprise projects, UTO 2.1 folks have taken the initiative and helped us overcome difficult technical challenges.”

 Putting together the remaining puzzle pieces